 - Use them as a disposal bag for dirty diapers.

 - Instead of using a Ziploc bag when you’re making a shake-and-bake type item, shake your food in a cereal box liner.

 - When you're cleaning up after your dog or scooping out the cat litter, these liners will do the trick.

 - Put sandwiches and wraps in them when you're brown bagging it.

 - When you're dipping strawberries or pretzels in chocolate, place them on the cereal bag liners while the chocolate hardens.

-I’ve seen suggestions to use them in the microwave to cook hotdogs in or cover food so it doesn’t splatter, but these liners are plastic.
-I have gotten away from heating up food in anything plastic.
+I've seen suggestions to use them in the microwave to cook hotdogs in or cover food so it doesn’t splatter, but these liners are plastic.
+I've gotten away from heating up food in anything plastic.
 Plastics contain chemicals, and it is easier for the chemicals to leech into foods and beverages when the plastic gets heated.